Cour-les-Barres to Nevers

 Cuffy is a town of about 1,100 people.
 Its name comes from the Low Latin Cofiacus, meaning "the domain of Cofius."
 Spelling was all over the place in the Middle Ages, it appears as Cufeium, Cufeyacum, Terra Cufiaco, Terra Cufiaco, Cufec, Cufyaco, Cufiaco, Cuphiaco, and Cuphiacum between 1176 and 1297.
 It is first spelled Cuffy in a record from June 1417.

 The village of Guétin, an outlying part of Cuffy, is along the Allier river.
 The Allier is the largest Loire tributary we encounter on this trip.
-There are two bridges at Guétin, the highway bridge for the D976 Bourges—Nevers highway,
+There are two bridges at Guétin, the highway bridge for the D976 Bourges—Nevers highway, and a high aqueduct bridge the canal crosses.

 A double lock at Guétin lifts us up to pass over the canal bridge.
 The lower gates of the lower lock are underneath a roadway bridge.
 A large commercial barge, the largest size that can fit through locks built to the Freycinet gauge, looks as though it is about to cross the road when it is about to start down in the lower lock.